ionic-team/getting-started-ac-angular/README.md

 **Note:** the format and data stored in the ID token may change based on your provider and configuration.
 Check the documentation and configuration of your own provider for details.

-You can use these wherever you need to supply a specific token.
-For example, if you are accessing a backend API that requires you to include a bearer token (and you probably are if you are using Auth Connect), then you can use the `getAccessToken()` method and <a href="https://github.com/ionic-team/tea-taster-vue/blob/feature/auth-connect/src/use/backend-api.ts#L15-L22" target="_blank">create in interceptor</a> that adds the token.

-We don't need an interceptor for this app, but as a challenge to you, update the Tab1Page to show the current user's name when they are logged in.
-You could also display the access token if you want (though you would _never_ do that in a real app).

 ### Refreshing the Authentication

 In a typical OIDC implementation, access tokens are very short lived.
 In such a case, it is common to use a longer lived refresh token to obtain a new `AuthResult`.